 Other than the overall nature of the registry, being free of charge and patient-led makes CoRDS unique.
 Another aspect that sets CoRDS apart is its physical location, according to Forred.

 “It’s also unique that it’s in Sioux Falls, South Dakota.
 We’re kind of a hidden gem out here in the Great Plains.
 We have a research infrastructure that is growing and building to focus on rare conditions.
 We have 30 different laboratories.
 Out of those faculty members, about half of them have at least one project that focuses on a condition that’s rare.

 “We have rare disease animal models, rare disease patient cell lines, all of those sorts of things.
-CoRDS is an extension of those activities; a recognition that researchers, we should be doing something to build a data resources as well to help steer the ship,” he explained.
+CoRDS is an extension of those activities – a recognition that researchers, we should be doing something to build a data resources as well to help steer the ship,” he said.

 CoRDS also serves as a reminder to patients that despite the rare disease diagnosis, they themselves are not rare, or alone.

 “The news is unsettling.
 It’s scary.
 You feel lonely.
 Even though you feel alone, you’re not alone, and I’m not here to just help you build a registry.
 Neither is Dr. Pearce, or anyone at Sanford Research.
 We’re here to make connections,” Forred said.

 In the interview with Sanford Health News, it quickly became clear Forred has a passion for rare diseases.
 Part of his fire stems from the fact that rare diseases are personal to Forred.